 - Pregnant women

 Flu-related complications include pneumonia, bronchitis, and sinus infections.
-Our emergency services at convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and Inland Empire cities San Bernardino, Fontana, and Highland are equipped to care for serious cases of the flu.
+Our emergency services at convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and Inland Empire cities San Bernardino, Fontana, and Highland are equipped to care for serious cases of the flu.
 Use our online waiting tool InQuicker to select an estimated arrival time to our ER to receive quality treatment for the flu.

 Treating & Preventing Influenza at Dignity Health Southern California